 - Woman of the Year – Health and Science, 2012

-- Ambassador to the World Endometriosis Society, the only non-medic in the world
+- World Endometriosis Society Board, the only non-medic in the world

 Neil is a Gynaecologist and Fertility Specialist in Auckland.
 In private practice at 105 Remuera Road with Auckland Gynaecology Group (that includes the old Endometriosis Auckland) and Repromed Auckland and in public practice as Medical Director of Fertility Plus at Auckland District Health Board.
 Neil trained in both the UK and New Zealand, and has a special interest in treating women with endometriosis.